For those who absolutely need to visit their branch, we reveal which banks are open and when.

 Santander also has a handy page with tips on how to get in touch and what you can do online or via the app, including applying for a mortgage payment holiday or accessing fixed rate bonds free of charge.

-Metro Bank has changed its opening hours for most banks to 8:30am-6:30pm, Monday to Friday, 9am to 5pm on Saturdays and 11am to 5pm on Sundays.
+Metro Bank has changed its opening hours for most banks to 9am-5pm, Monday to Saturday, and 11am to 5pm on Sundays.

 It’s worth flagging some branches may not be open on Saturdays or Sundays.